-Lastly, it is a privilege and honor to serve you in my capacity as your Chief Elections Officer.
+Lastly, I feel privileged and honored to serve you in my capacity as your Chief Elections Officer.
 My office is ready to answer your questions and provide assistance.
 I encourage you to direct your questions regarding candidate filings to our Candidate Filing Officer, Meaghan Hassel Shearer at (650) 312-5293 or email her at mhasselshearer@smcare.org.